HiddenRealm/Group_Project_SJ/README.md

 Once you SSH into the instance you will need to install Jenkins

     sudo yum install -y jenkins
-    #you can check the status of the jenkins deamon with
+    #you can check the status of the jenkins daemon with
     sudo systemctl status jenkins

 Once thats done you can get your IPV4 from AWS and put that into a new tab, make sure the IPV4 is followed by ':8080'